 At the potluck we listed on butcher block sheets where we could get the foods we eat: meat, veggies, fruit, grains, staples, sweets.
 I was lucky to meet another 10-mile supplier for honey and snagged a big jar of honey from him for just $15.
 The bees made their brew from blackberry flowers in Maxwelton Valley.
 I almost feel like I know them.

 Ideally for the experiment I’d be trading Tricia veggies for these 10-mile extras but the only really special item in the box I got last night was a pint of super sweet strawberries and I just can’t part with them.

 This experiment is shifting me further towards a different relationship with money (yes, that again).
 I’m starting to see myself as part of a trading network where currently my trading chit is money but eventually I’ll find ways I can add value with something I grow or produce.
-We have a local trading network that swaps in a unit called Terras and perhaps trading in our local food system will eventually be facilitated by our local currency system.

 After the exercise of discovering how much we DO produce here and who sells it, we talked about the butcher sheet called “GAPS”.